Speak to an Advisor +91 98290 17524

 The single best NRI investment in India in 2026 does not exist as a universal answer.
 The best for income is branded resort sale-leaseback.
 The best for growth is direct Indian equity.
 The best for retirement is a blend of both.

 Start with the goal — write it down explicitly — then pick the route from the table above.
 That single step removes 80% of the mistakes we see NRIs make with Indian capital.
+If you have a specific amount in mind, see where to invest ₹50 lakh–₹1 crore for monthly rental income.

 Frequently asked